OdMatheuS/understanding-racket/README.md

 # Purpose
 In this repository I want to add some of what I've been studying about the Racket programming language.
+- Racket is member of the large family of Lisp languages, Lisp is also known for changing the way you think about programming

 # Little about